ajbrickhouse/AStar_JS/readme.md

 #### Guide used
 - [Pathfinding with Javascript: The A* Algorithm](https://dev.to/codesphere/pathfinding-with-javascript-the-a-algorithm-3jlb)

+#### Updates
 - Added diagnal movement
 - Added obstacles
 - Converted to use canvas
 - Drag and drop end point with updating path
 - Smoothed line drawn for path
 - Reads data directly from maze image

 #### Mazes generated with
 - [Maze Generator](https://keesiemeijer.github.io/maze-generator/#generate)